Henry-Yip/Henry-Yip.github.io/_posts/2023-01-15-FutureofWebsite.markdown

 Two years without typing english means my english proficiency has deteriotated significantly (less than IELTs 8.0), so I'm genuinely sorry if I have made any Grammatical Mistakes here

 ## Friends
 Some of my friends have their own websites, but not many.
-Maybe that's because I know too any medicine people and they are too busy/don't really care about this, or are somehow intimitated by my nerdiness/by the complexity of Jekyll.
+Maybe that's because I know too any medicine people and they are too busy/don't really care about this, or are somehow intimitated by my nerdiness/by the complexity of Html/Javascript/Jekyll/...
 Anyhow, anyway, I just think it's easier to maintain a website than social media page (after you have set up everything of course)